 If you do have rental car coverage on your policy, then your life will be much simpler after an accident that puts your car in the shop.
 You will be able to walk in, provide your claim number, rent a car and drive off if you have the right type of coverage.
 Not sure if rental car coverage is included on your policy?
 Speak with an Insurance Specialist at (855) 919-4247 to confirm or add it today.

-#3) Sign Up for Preferred Status
+3. Sign Up for Preferred Status

-One thing that can really help the rental team get you out the door and into a car is walking in knowing exactly what you’re looking for.
-True, not every rental agency will have every car.
-But, if you have a list of two to four cars that you know you can drive and that you’d like to rent, they’ll often be able to quickly put you in one of them.
-If your preferred rental company has an app for phones or tablets, consider using it to look at inventory before you walk in the door; that way, you’ll spend less time looking at cars and more on the road.
+One thing that can really help the car rental team get you out the door and into a car is when you know exactly what you’re looking for as soon as you step through the door.
+True, not every rental car agency will have every car available.
+But, if you have a list of two to four cars that you’d like to rent, they’ll usually be able to quickly put you in one of them.
+You can usually check to see which cars a company has on their website.
+Alternatively, check to see if your preferred rental company has a mobile app.
+You can use it to look at their inventory before you walk in the door.
+That way, you’ll spend less time looking at cars on the lot and more time on the road.

-#5) Have Your Paperwork with You
+5. Have Your Paperwork with You

 It seems simple, but this really is a common problem for rental car outlets.
 Customers walk in the door without proof of insurance or any insurance claim information, and sometimes even without a driver’s license!
 So, take a moment before you head out to get your paperwork in order.
 The fewer calls a car rental agent has to make, the less time will be spent hashing out the details.

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverages in a given policy may be different than those suggested here.
 Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.